 The license application and associated documents required for dockless mobility companies to operate in the right of way are available below.
 If approved, the license will be valid for six months.
 Please submit signed and completed documents to the Mobility Services Division (1111 Rio Grande, Austin, TX 78701).

 Austin Transportation is engaging with operators and working concurrently on program elements, including mapping and marking parking zones, and data reporting and management protocols.
 Austin Transportation is working with dockless mobility operators to continuously improve performance.

 Public Input Process

-In March and April 2018, Austin Transportation held a series of public meetings related to dockless mobility.
-The feedback gathered at these meetings is compiled in a summary below.
+In March and April 2018, Austin Transportation held a series of public meetings related to dockless mobility:

 The following Council Memorandums provide additional information on the dockless mobility process.